Acosix/alfresco-utility/README.md

 - Subsystem properties factory bean allowing subsystem properties to be exposed to other components as regular java.util.Properties objects
 - Enhanced web script container capable of handling [web script extensibility](https://www.alfresco.com/blogs/developer/2012/05/23/webscript-extensibility-on-the-alfresco-repository/) - raised via [ALF-21794](https://issues.alfresco.com/jira/browse/ALF-21794)
 - Simple override to site.get/site.put/sites.post JSON FTL to allow web script extension templates to augment the site data, e.g. as basis for simpler "Edit Site" dialog customisations either in YUI or Aikau
+- Common utility functions for Quartz job processing, i.e. running a job with a lock and an optional transaction
+- Basic batch process work provider handling cm:people nodes, using transactional metadata queries (TMQ) combined with metadata-based pagination for efficient loading, specifically for larger user bases

 ### Share-tier
 - Support for share-global.properties files to hold simple configuration key-value pairs which can be provided by modules (similarly to Repository-tier) and overriden by administrators via a share-global.properties file in the Tomcat configuration root folder (./shared/classes/) - properties provided that way are automatically exposed in Spring XML files for placeholder resolution